What is Preservation Rhinoplasty?

-Instead of removing large amounts of bone and cartilage from the top of the nasal bridge, tissue is removed from below the hump to smooth out the nasal hump deformity from the foundation of the structure.
+Instead of removing large amounts of nasal bone and cartilage from the top of the nasal bridge, tissue is removed from below the hump (inside the nasal septum) to smooth out the nasal hump deformity from the foundation of the structure.
 By preserving the natural tissue and overlying structure of the nose, the results last longer and there is less likelihood that revision surgery will be needed.
 The internal nasal structure and tissue are manipulated rather than removed or drastically altered.

 Preservation Rhinoplasty Candidates

 The best candidates for a preservation rhinoplasty procedure are those who have never had a rhinoplasty before and want to correct a small to medium-sized dorsal hump or reduce the projection of their nose.
 Having a straight septum between your nostrils is also preferred since there will be a lower need to alter that internal structure.

 What Happens During Preservation Rhinoplasty?